greydongilmore/website-hugo/content/publication/Gilmore - 2015 - Deep brain stimulation and its effects on Parkinson disease spatiotemporal gait parameters .md

 publication_types = ["5"]

 # Publication name and optional abbreviated version.
-publication = "In *The University of Western Ontario*." publication_short = ""
+publication = "In *The University of Western Ontario*" publication_short = ""

 # Abstract and optional shortened version.